steveseguin/auto-enhance-commits/README.md

 - Validate API keys are active and correct
 - Consider breaking down large commits if exceeding size limits
 - If PR description updates fail, check your PAT permissions
+- If the action seems to be running in a loop, check the `.last_enhance_run` file and consider adding more skip terms

 ## License 📄